Mrdolls/forbCheck/README.md

 ---

-## 🆕 What's New in v1.7.5
+## 🆕 What's New in v1.8.0

-### Auto Detect Binary !
+### Zero-Config Magic: Auto-Detect Binary & Auto-Preset
 Say goodbye to lengthy commands!
-With the new Auto Detect Binary feature, ForbCheck becomes a 100% plug-and-play tool.
-If you run the script without specifying a target (by simply typing forb), the tool can now figure out what it needs to analyze on its own.
-It will first intelligently parse your Makefile to extract the name of the final binary.
-If no Makefile is found, it will automatically fall back to the most recently compiled executable in your current directory.
-Coupled with the dynamic presets system, this addition allows you to launch a complete, accurate, and secure analysis of your project with a single keystroke.
+With the new Auto-Detect features, ForbCheck becomes a 100% plug-and-play tool.
+If you run the script without specifying a target (by simply typing forb), the tool will figure out what to analyze on its own.
+It first intelligently parses your Makefile to extract the name of the final binary.
+If no Makefile is found, it automatically falls back to the most recently compiled executable in your directory.

+But that's not all: once the target is identified, the new Auto-Preset system kicks in.
+ForbCheck will automatically search your local library for a matching preset (e.g., minishell.preset) and load it silently.
+You no longer need to manually pass the -P flag!
+(And don't worry, power users can always bypass this behavior using the new  `-np` / `--no-preset` flag to force the default list).

+This powerful combination allows you to launch a complete, accurate, and highly specific analysis of your project with a single keystroke.
 The ultimate user experience!

 ### The Ultimate Preset Management System